List of non-coherent units of measurement: Furman

 The Furman is a unit of angular measure equal to 1/65,536 of a circle, or just under 20 arcseconds.
 It is named for Alan T. Furman, the American mathematician who adapted the CORDIC algorithm for 16-bit fixed-point arithmetic sometime around 1980.
 16 bits give a resolution of 216 = 65,536 distinct angles.

-Binary degree, binary radian, brad

 A related unit of angular measure equal to 1/256 of a circle, represented by 8 bits, has found some use in machinery control where fine precision is not required, most notably crankshaft and camshaft position in internal combustion engine controllers, and in video game programming.
-There is no consensus as to its name, but it has been called the 8-Bit Furman, the Small Furman, the Furboy and more recently, the miFurman, (milli-binary-Furman).
-These units are convenient because they form cycles: for the 8-bit unit, the value overflows from 255 to 0 when a full circle has been traversed, so binary addition and subtraction work as expected.
+There is no consensus as to its name, but it has been called the 8-Bit Furman.
+These units are convenient because binary integer overflow resembles angular arithmetic: the value of an 8-bit integer overflows from 255 to 0 when a full circle has been traversed.
+This means binary addition and subtraction work as expected for angular arithmetic.
 Measures are often made using a Gray code, which is trivially converted into more conventional notation.
-Its value is equivalent to Tau/256 radians, or about 0.0245436926 radians.
+Its value is equivalent to about 0.0245 radians or 1.41°.